A Skill Sprint with Rob T. Lee

 Everything you need to maintain governance once the tool is live.

 The difference between a yes and a no is usually who is presenting it, not what is being presented.
-A cold request submitted through a ticketing system looks like a liability.
+A cold request through a ticketing system looks like a liability.
 The same request, walked in by someone who has already talked to a security ally and done the homework, looks like a partnership.

 This course is not about gaming the system.
 It is about learning how things actually work from the people whose job is to keep the company safe.

-Ten modules to take you from unsanctioned usage to a fully approved tool with security's blessing.
+Go from unsanctioned usage to a fully approved tool with security's blessing.